tom-code/gomat/README.md

 ### general info
 - it is best to understand matter to use this, but here is most important info:
-  - device ownership is managed using certificates
+  - device access is managed using certificates
   - easiest way how to talk to device is to have signed certificate of device admin user (alternative is setup ACLs and use non-admin user)
   - certificates are signed by CA
   - during commissioning procedure root CA certificate is pushed to device together with id of device admin user